 If you’re looking for venture capital, you’ll need to be prepared.
 These are very qualified, intelligent and thoughtful groups of individuals and they will certainly do their due diligence.
 If you think your business plan is detailed enough, think again.

-Be aware that the investor will be expecting significant (think in the neighborhood of 20-30%) returns within just a few years.
+Be aware that the investor will be expecting significant (think in the neighborhood of 20% to 30%) returns within just a few years.
 Do your homework, dive in and do the research, and prepare to wow them and answer their questions.

-Keep in mind that very few businesses that seek out venture capital are accepted, and being a startup can further jeopardize those odds.
+Keep in mind that very few businesses that seek out angel funding or venture capital are successfully funded, and being a startup company can further jeopardize those odds.
+It can be time-consuming and expensive to go this route and as a startup founder your time may be better spent developing or marketing your product or service.
 Still, if you think you have a strong pitch and position within your market, it may be worth looking into.

-Getting money for a newly launched venture is a bit more complicated than getting a standard loan for a typical small business.
-As the explanation of venture capital hints at, there is a bit of due diligence that investors and startups go through to see if they will be a good match for equity partnerships.
+Getting money for a newly launched venture is more complicated than getting a standard loan for an established small business.
+As the explanation of venture capital hints at, there is a lot of due diligence that investors and startups go through to see if they will be a good match for equity partnerships.
 Here’s how the process looks:

-- The company approaches the chief executive of a venture capital firm or other venture capitalists with their business opportunity
+- The entrepreneur approaches potential investors, angel investors or venture capital firms with their business opportunity

-- The first round of funding with investors, during the initial launch, is usually called “seed stage funding”
+- The first round of funding with investors, during the initial launch, is usually called “seed stage funding or seed funding”

-- After each vc firm or venture capitalist has been invested for a set time (usually 4-6 years), they can take their exit.
-This is where they earn their money back through returns on sales of shares through an initial public offering (IPO) or mergers and acquisitions.
+- After each VC firm or venture capitalist has been invested for a period of time (often 4-6 years), they take their exit.
+This is where they earn their money back by selling shares, through an initial public offering (IPO), through a merger or acquisition.